Shahinul-Islam/Shahinul-Islam/README.md

 ### Doctors Portal (MERN Project)

  The home page describes details about the website.
-The appointment section has a select date option for setting appointment and slots given for specific treatment.
+The appointment section has a select the date option for setting appointments and slots for specific treatment.
-After selecting of specific date and slot one can book an appointment.
-Login users can see the dashboard option with a table showing their appointments.
+After selecting a particular date and slot one can book an appointment.
+Login users can see the dashboard option with a table showing their meetings.

  #### Technologies: MERN, Firebase, Tailwind, Daisy UI, VS Code, Vercel